Market Capitalization Rule - Explained

 A standard value of market capitalization was set in 2004 that requires companies to reach a certain threshold in terms of size, in order for it to continue being listed on the NYSE.
 The rule was basically set so that it can control how the stock is traded in the stock exchange.
 The rule gives companies an obligation of ensuring that the stock value does not go lower than $25 million for 30 days in a row in order to qualify for listing.
 The securities considered at the NYSE are publicly traded or quoted and can also be converted into quoted securities.
 However, due to the global economic fall (downturn) in 2008-2009, the NYSE had to temporarily amend the market capitalization rules by lowering the market value to a minimum of $15 so as to qualify being listed on the NYSE.
 Note that the NYSE puts into consideration the total outstanding common stock of a firm.
 This rule ensures that not just anyone can walk in and out of the stock market whenever they want to trade their stocks.
 The rule is there to ensure that companies that trade in the exchange market meet the set standards in order to qualify for listing on the NYSE.

-How Market Rule Capitalization Works (Example)
+Example of How the Market Capitalization Rule Works

 For instance, lets assume that Company XYZs stock has been trading at a low price which has resulted in market capitalization at $22 million for 30 days in a row.
 For this reason, Company XYZ will cease to be listed (delisted) on the NYSE meaning that its stock will not be traded on that exchange market.